Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 # **Results**

-Our project aimed to develop machine learning models to predict the presence of liver disease based on clinical and demographic features.
-We trained and evaluated three different models: Random Forest, Gaussian Naive Bayes, and Logistic Regression.

-Our results showed that all three models achieved high accuracy scores in predicting liver disease, with Random Forest achieving the highest accuracy of 77.3%, followed by Gaussian Naive Bayes at 74.3%, and Logistic Regression at 71.2%.

-Furthermore, we found that the Random Forest model outperformed the other models in terms of precision, recall, and F1-score.
-This suggests that Random Forest may be the most appropriate model for accurately predicting liver disease in our dataset.

-We also observed that the most important features for predicting liver disease in our models were direct bilirubin, total protein, and alkaline phosphatase.
+In this paper, our goal was to predict the presence of liver disease with high accuracy.
+To achieve this, we examined the given features and found significant correlations among certain blood test features.
+We attempted to classify each feature using normal ranges found online to understand their relationship with the target value better.
+However, it is important to note that our findings are limited to our specific dataset and may not generalize to other populations or datasets.
+Therefore, further studies are needed to validate our findings and explore the potential of other machine-learning techniques for liver disease prediction.
+Furthermore, it is important to exercise caution when interpreting the results of any machine learning model, taking into account potential factors such as bias and variability in the data.
+We recommend future research be conducted in collaboration with medical professionals to ensure accurate distribution and interpretation of results.

 # **Conclusion**